espnet/espnet/egs2/TEMPLATE/speechlm1/README.md

   * [Parallel](https://arxiv.org/abs/2306.05284)
   * [Delay](https://arxiv.org/abs/2306.05284)
   * [MutiScale Transformer](https://arxiv.org/abs/2310.00704)
+Note: Vall-E cannot be used when data in `codec` modality doesn't exist or `N=1`.
+This is because there are no codes for Vall-E non-auto-regressive modeling.

 ### HuggingFace Transformer Implementation and Pre-trained Models
 We provide a unified interface for ESPnet built-in Transformer and HuggingFace Transformer models.